jamie-codeapp/python-exercises/README.md

 ## Password Generator

 This script generates a password based on the number of letters, symbols, and numbers entered by the user.

+## Hangman

+Hangman is a guessing game.
+Player tries to guess it by suggesting letters within a certain number of guesses.